-The reviews of the freshwater and soil plans are ongoing.
-Focus is on developing and combined provisions into a new Natural Resources Plan that incorporates feedback on an earlier draft Plan, incorporates the findings of more recent engagement and investigations, is aligned with the Proposed Coastal Plan provisions, and will give effect to National Planning Standards.
+ACTUAL PERFORMANCE PERFORMANCE MEASURE Regional Fresh Water and Land Plan: Full review The reviews of the freshwater and soil plans are ongoing.
+Focus is on continued in 2020/2021 and will form part of the developing and combined provisions into a new Natural Resources Plan that development of a combined natural resource incorporates feedback on an earlier draft Plan, incorporates the findings of management plan. more recent engagement and investigations, is aligned with the Proposed Coastal Plan provisions, and will give effect to National Planning Standards.
 Preparation of the Draft Section 32 Evaluation Report has also commenced, which has been informed by further work and studies, including a review of limits for environmental flows and the effectiveness of riparian management.
 Progressive Implementation Programme and regional swimmability targets reviewed and adopted.
 Consultant reports on environmental flows has been received and stakeholder/iwi workshops held.
 Wai Maori working group established and regularly meeting to facilitate tangata whenua engagement and input.
 Currently draft plan provisions being amended to give effect to National Planning Standards.